bprinty/vuex-reflect/README.md

 It does this with two main features:

-1. An ORM with a declarative syntax for configuring data models.
-This ORM provides a) an easy way to connect models to an external API endpoint for CRUD actions, b) utilities for property mutations and validation, and c) a fluid query API for accessing data from the store.
+1. A declarative syntax for defining and configuring data models.
+This feature provides a) an easy way to connect models to an external API endpoint for CRUD actions, b) utilities for property mutations and validation, and c) a fluid query API for accessing data from the store.
 2. Automatic vuex-based data management for models tracked by this library.
-Vuex Relfect handles all of the details around managing how data are stored, [updated](https://redux.js.org/recipes/structuring-reducers/updating-normalized-data/), and [normalized](https://redux.js.org/recipes/structuring-reducers/normalizing-state-shape/) so that they can be easily be accessed via the ORM (or from the store directly, if you're not a fan of ORMs).
+Vuex Relfect handles all of the details around managing how data are stored, [updated](https://redux.js.org/recipes/structuring-reducers/updating-normalized-data/), and [normalized](https://redux.js.org/recipes/structuring-reducers/normalizing-state-shape/) so that they can be easily be accessed via class-based model definitions (or from the store directly, if you're not a fan of ES6 classes).

 ### Notes on Vuex